Cosc310Group10/ChatBot/README.md

  <p>Please see our documentation / report submitted with a description of our test cases</p>
  <br>
  <h2>How to Compile and Run Code:</h2>
- <p>Before compiling this project, please ensure your device has the latest version of Java downloaded. <br><br>
+ <p>Before compiling this project, please ensure your device has the latest version of Java downloaded, and proper Maven and Java extensions downloaded on VS Code or your chosen IDE. <br><br>
+ What you will need to do is to copy this repository / clone this repository to a selected folder / space in your computer.
+One you do this you can open this Maven/Java project in VS Code or your chosen IDE.
+After doing this, PLEASE MAKE SURE THE dictonary.txt, en-pos-maxent.bin, and ryan_reynolds.jpg file are placed in the correct directory.
+For example, I have code commented out with the following message <br><br>
+    // *****USE THIS TO ENSURE JAVA IMAGE ICON, BIN FILE, AND DICTONARY WORKS, make
+    // sure image and txt files are in here!*****
+    // String dir = System.getProperty("user.dir");
+    // // directory from where the program was launched
+    // System.out.println("Directory to go to-->"+dir);
+    // if these three files are not in here it will not work
+    <br><br>
+Here you will want to make sure those specified files are placed wherever this prints out aka where the VS Code or IDE is running from.
+To allow this to work, move these files into this directory, compile, and run.<br><br>
-Download all files from this repository to an appropriate location on your device. <br><br>
+Mainly, you just need to download all files from this repository to an appropriate location on your device. <br><br>
 Open your IDE of choice, Load all files, and run the program! <br><br>
-To end the conversation, simply input "End"</p>
+To end the conversation, simply input "Goodbye", and to clear input, type ".clear".
+Furthermore, please note that the translation feature is limited to 100 translations an hour, so if you are receiving errors, this is due to the translations running out.</p>

  <h2>Additional Features Added</h2>
  <br>